VielenDanke/ssl_elk_stack/README.md

 ````
 docker exec elasticsearch /bin/bash -c "bin/elasticsearch-setup-passwords \
 auto --batch --url https://elasticsearch:9200"

-where elasticsearch - container name and dns name in bridge docker network
 ````
+Where elasticsearch - container name and dns name in bridge docker network

 Supply users by new passwords using .env file or docker-compose.yml file directly

 Need to restart the stack after apply new passwords